KBA and Jewish Interactive team to build J-STEM Lab.

 Last year, Rachel Zivic, principal of Kellman Brown Academy, and Helene Sterling, KBA’s Middle School tech coordinator, wowed the panel of judges at the Federation’s “Shark Tank” event with their idea to create a STEM (Science, Technology, Engineering, and Math) laboratory at KBA that would serve as an educational hub for the entire South Jersey Jewish community.
 Now, their vision is well under way to becoming a reality, thanks to the help of Jewish Interactive, an educational nonprofit based out of the UK.
 KBA’s J-Stem Lab is set for a dedication on Sunday, Jan.
 20.

-The STEM education movement picked up steam during the Obama administration.
+The STEM education movement took off during the Obama administration.
 Unlike typical curricula which are designed for a single subject, STEM is a new approach to learning in which the goal is to integrate as many subjects and skills into the experience as possible.

 In December, Jewish Interactive, which was founded to provide universal access to Jewish learning with their online and app platforms, sent J-STEM Director Liat Moss to KBA for a weeklong visit to teach coding and STEM to students in grades 3-8, and to work with the school to integrate STEM into their curriculum.

 According to Moss, STEM is just as important a subject as the classic three: Reading, writing, and arithmetic.
 “A lot of those subjects come back to coding,” she said during a break between activities.
 “In order to understand it you need to have the logic, you need to use English to explain and communicate about it, and you need to use angles and coordinates, which leads back into arithmetic.
 It’s really one of those subjects that covers absolutely everything.”